icopy-site/awesome/docs/awesome/awesome-robotics.md

 Robot Simulator

 [**ROS**](http://www.ros.org/)
-The Robot Operating System (https://github.com/Kiloreux/awesome-robotics/blob/master/ROS) is a flexible framework for writing robot software.
+The Robot Operating System (ROS) is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 [**ROS2**](https://github.com/ros2/ros2/wiki)
 ROS2 is a new version of ROS with radical design changes and improvement over older ROS version.